dglassbrenner1/my-posts-on-fraud-detection/1-commonly-used-models.md

 <!-- -->

-- Used in the Handbook, due to its simplicity.
+- The Handbook includes logistic regression among its models considered.

-### Decision Trees (DTs)
+### Decision Trees

-- Used in the Handbook, due to its simplicity.
+- Decision trees are also used in the Handbook.

-- Not mentioned specifically in any other posts, but DTs are fundamental to two other models that are used (random forests & gradient boosted trees).
+- While decision trees seem too simplistic to use as standalone fraud models, they are the fundamental building blocks for the next two more commonly used models (random forests and gradient-boosted trees).

-### Random Forests (RFs)
+### Random Forests

-- The chosen model in the 2021 Capital One post on money laundering.
+- Random forests were the best performing model in the 2021 Capital One post on money laundering.

-- Used in the Handbook, described as having state-of-the-art performance for fraud detection.
+- The Handbook describe random forests as having state-of-the-art performance for fraud detection.

-### Gradient Boosted Trees (GBTs)
+### Gradient-Boosted Trees

-- Mentioned in the 2022 Fintech News post as then-current technique used by PayPal.
+- The 2022 Fintech News post reported gradient-boosted trees to be the then-current technique used by PayPal.

 - XGBoost was among the models considered in the 2021 Capital One post on money laundering.

-- Also used in the Handbook, and also described as having state-of-the-art performance for fraud detection.
+- Like random forests, the Handbook also characterized gradient-boosted trees as having state-of-the-art performance for fraud detection.

-- A 2020 post by NVIDIA said that American Express included gradient boosted models in its portfolio. [^5]
+- A 2020 post by NVIDIA reported that American Express included gradient-boosted models in its portfolio. [^5]

-### Support Vector Machines (SVMs)
+### Support Vector Machines

-- Not used in the Handbook or any posts, but seems to figure prominently in a 2019 survey by Priscilla et al that is used in the Handbook.[^6]
+- Support Vector Machine classifiers aren't used in the Handbook or any posts I could find, they figured prominently in a 2019 survey by Priscilla et al that is used in the Handbook.[^6]

-### k-Nearest Neighbors (kNN)
+### k-Nearest Neighbors

-- Not used in the Handbook or any posts, but also mentioned in the 2019 by Priscilla et al survey.
+- Like Support Vector Machines, k-Nearest Neighbor models weren't used in the Handbook, but they were mentioned in the 2019 by Priscilla et al survey.

 ### Neural Networks (NNs)

-- The 2022 Fintech News post mentions PayPal using them.
+- The 2022 Fintech News post reported that PayPal used them.

 - A 2021 post by Stripe said they use neural networks.[^7]

-- The 2021 Capital One post said they use NNs to detect money laundering.
+- The 2021 Capital One post said they use neural networks to detect money laundering.

-- The 2020 NVIDIA post mentions American Express also using NNs.
+- The 2020 NVIDIA post mentions American Express also using neural networks.

+These seven models seem to be the most often used models for fraud detection.
+Next, let's look at what aspects of applying these models to fraud detection differ from other binary classification problems.

 [^1]: Capital One Tech.
 (2023, July 27).
 Boost model performance:
     Logistic regression in R. Medium.